gravitational/gravity/docs/7.x/cluster.md

 You can execute the `./upgrade` script to upload and upgrade in one go, or you can upload the update and then execute `gravity upgrade` command.

+!!! note "Disabling existing functionality when upgrading" Currently, `gravity upgrade` will not uninstall existing applications that have been disabled in the upgrade manifest.
+Example:
+We have a cluster that has the monitoring app enabled.
+We perform an upgrade, and the upgrade image has the monitoring app as disabled in the manifest.
+In this case the monitoring app will not be stopped, and it will keep on working as before.
+The existing artifacts of the monitoring app will not be cleaned up.
+The docker images will not be removed from the internal repository.

 Using `gravity upgrade` gives more Control over the upgrade procedure.

 ```bash